Verdict in birth injury case involving oxygen deprivation which resulted in cerebral palsy.

 The birth of a child is a milestone that should arrive with pride and joy.
 Sadly, medical mistakes during pregnancy, labor or delivery can cause significant and permanent harm to your newborn.
 These mistakes may constitute birth-related medical malpractice.

 If the medical staff that attended to the birth of your child is responsible for healthcare errors that caused your baby pain, injury or death, call the office of Kline & Specter, PC at 800-243-1100 for a free consultation.
 We handle medical malpractice lawsuits for birth injury victims and their families in Pennsylvania, New Jersey, Delaware, New York and nationwide.
+Our firm has more than 40 lawyers, including five full-time medical/doctor lawyers – the most in the United States – and among them two OB-GYNs.

 - Risks During Pregnancy